Three Major Components of DOT’s Justice40 Initiative

 Generally speaking, benefits are the positive outcomes that are reasonably expected to result from a project, whereas burdens are the negative outcomes.
 Both benefits and burdens typically occur because of changes to the characteristics of the trips they make (passenger or freight) or operational performance and can be experienced by the public at large.

-To learn more about the five categories of benefits and burdens USDOT’s Justice40 initiative is measuring please use our interactive tool below or review USDOT's Benefit Cost Analysis Guidance 2023 Update
+To learn more about the five categories of benefits and burdens USDOT’s Justice40 initiative is measuring please click on the interactive image below or review USDOT's Benefit Cost Analysis Guidance 2023 Update